PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-0-beta-release.md

 We also extend our gratitude to former PrestaShop SA employees for their contributions to this version:
 Hibatallah Aouadni, Rosa Benouamer, Léa Delin, Hajer Elleuch, Zoé Finders, Faten Mhiri, Elodie Prokhoroff, Hana Rebai, Ines Sallemi, Mateus Shirlaw, Fabien Vallon, Anis Zouari.

+## PrestaShop 9.0 beta 1

+We extend our gratitude to all community members who tested the alpha version and provided feedback.

+With the launch of the first beta, we are entering a [feature freeze period](https://en.wikipedia.org/wiki/Freeze_(software_engineering)).
+This means no new features will be added until the final release.
+Our focus will now be on fixing bugs, stabilizing the software, and preparing it for the final release.

+Once again, we encourage everyone to download this version, test it, and provide feedback.
+Your input is invaluable in helping us deliver a stable and reliable software solution for the entire PrestaShop community.